 I wasn’t sure if the silent reaction I received was one of them not knowing what to say, but I decided that I wouldn’t have to pound the point home by listing off the numerous experiences I had had with paraplegics that had assumed their condition based on falling.
-I wouldn’t need to recount the number of fatalities that had resulted from falling, and I wouldn’t need to compare those numbers against the number of people that had been maimed or killed as a result of an experience with a cotton ball.
-I wouldn’t need to go into these numbers, because the point was made.
+I wouldn’t need to recount the number of fatalities that had resulted from falling, and I wouldn’t need to compare those numbers against the number of people maimed or killed after an episode with a cotton ball.
+I wouldn’t need to go into these numbers, because I made my point.
 I wasn’t the type that engaged in verbal touchdown dances anyway, because I knew that doing so made a fella look bad in front of his girlfriend.
-I was fully prepared to allow the matter to die right then and there, no harm no foul, until I remembered that I had a cotton ball in an aspirin bottle in my medicine chest.
+So, I was fully prepared to allow the matter to die right then and there, no harm no foul, until I remembered that I had a cotton ball in an aspirin bottle in my medicine chest.

-I was old enough to know that refraining from anything that might make a man look bad in front of his girlfriend should be the goal of any man that wants to remain friends with another, but I was still young enough to follow my impulses for the purpose of having a moment.
+I was old enough to know that refraining from anything that might make a man look bad in front of his girlfriend should be the goal of any man that wants to remain friends with another, but I was still young enough to follow my impulses.

 I hoped that I hadn’t followed my usual routine of throwing the cotton ball out the minute I opened an aspiring bottle.
 I hadn’t.
-I was excited at the prospect of having a moment that I smiled anxiously when I discovered that I hadn’t thrown the cotton ball away.
+I was so excited at the prospect of having a moment that I smiled anxiously when I discovered that I hadn’t thrown the cotton ball away.
 I knew this would be an obnoxious moment, and I knew Todd’s feelings would be hurt by it, but when you’re twenty-years-old these considerations take a back seat to having a moment that you believe will be so hilarious that it could be historic.

 Todd was the first “Dude!”
 I ever met.
 He was the first fella I met that could use the word as a noun, a verb, a transitory verb, an adjective, an introductory declaration, and as punctuation in an interrogatory sentence.
 I would meet many “Dudes!” later, and I would call them “Dudes” in a derogatory fashion, but Todd was the first.

-This “Ooga Booga!” moment revealed that Todd did, in fact, fear cotton.
-He was clutching his girlfriend, he was in a near-fetal position, and when I threatened to put it on his skin I sensed that he might shriek.
+This “Ooga Booga!” moment revealed that Todd had a vein-straightening fear cotton.
+He was clutching his girlfriend, he was in a near-fetal position, and when I threatened to put it on his skin, I sensed that he might shriek.

 Even with Todd’s reaction, I maintained that this was funny.
-That did subside somewhat when I considered the idea that unusual fears are often based upon unusual circumstances that can alter an otherwise normal thought pattern, and that my “Ooga Booga!” moment may have opened some cavern in Todd’s soul that housed these deep seeded, childhood fears that if explored any further could land him on a psychiatrist’s couch recounting the “Ooga Booga!” moment for the next twenty-five years.
+That did subside somewhat when I considered the idea that unusual fears result from unusual circumstances that can alter otherwise normal thought patterns.
+I also considered the idea that my “Ooga Booga!” moment may have opened some cavern in Todd’s soul that housed these deep seeded, childhood fears that if explored any further could land him on a psychiatrist’s couch recounting the “Ooga Booga!” moment for the next twenty-five years.
 If this future event never occurred, we still had to deal with the present predicament I had created by putting Todd in a position where he was all but clawing at his girlfriend to get away from me.
-We still had to deal with the fact that I brought my party to a crashing halt, and everyone in attendance was now staring at Todd.
+We still had to deal with the fact that I brought my party to a crashing halt, and everyone in attendance was now staring, with sympathy, at Todd.
 I ruined my own party.
 I ruined Todd in the eyes of those attending the party.
 I had my moment, the moment I sought when I remembered I had a cotton ball in my medicine chest, but I did feel a little bad about it.

-Even after that moment, and all of those moments that occurred before and after the “Ooga Booga!” moment that further revealed the eccentricities of this man named Todd, girls loved him.
-He had a degree of vulnerability about him they loved.
+Even after that moment, and all of those moments that occurred before and after the “Ooga Booga!” moment, that would end up further revealing the eccentricities of this man named Todd, girls loved him.
+He had a special degree of vulnerability about him women loved.
 He also had eyes those eyes.
 A pair of crystal blue eyes, I was informed, that could melt a girl.
 Could one call them dreamy?
 Why yes, his eyes made him a little dreamy.
 They could cause a girl to swoon.
 He also had that hair.
 I thought he had the same oiled and curled hair that his mother had, but it was blonde.
 He was a natural blonde.
-It was a little dirty, and somewhat unkempt, but he fit the mold of one that could get away with all of this.
+It was a little dirty, and somewhat unkempt, but he fit the mold of one that can get away with all of this.

 He was also dumb, and girls like dumb.
-Now, no self-respecting, ambitious girl will admit to such a thing, but they love dumb guys.
+Now, no self-respecting woman will admit to such a thing, but they love dumb guys.
 “That’s ridiculous!” is the reaction I receive when I pose this notion to the women I’ve met in my post-Todd life.
-This reaction is so unanimous among women, from all walks of life, that I’m forced to note it.
-Experience with this subject has informed me, however, that if a guy has all of the ingredients listed above, and he has a way of making a woman feel smarter on top of all that, he’s bound to find himself a permanent resident on “hotty” isle, as long as he doesn’t say, or do, anything to tarnish his presentation, they can secure themselves permanent residency, and Todd never did anything to ruin this presentation.
+This reaction is so ubiquitous among women, from all walks of life, that it requires notation.
+Experience with this subject has informed me, however, that if a guy has all of the ingredients listed above, and he has a way of making a woman feel smarter on top of all that, he’s bound to find himself a resident on “hotty” isle.
+As long as that guy doesn’t say, or do, anything to tarnish his presentation, they can secure themselves permanent residency, and Todd never did anything to ruin his presentation.

-I don’t know of many men that would want to follow Todd’s blueprint for landing women, but when those discussions arise among young men looking for a key to becoming what they call a player, I would tell them I witnessed one successful formula firsthand.
+I don’t know many men that would want to follow Todd’s blueprint for landing women, but when those discussions arise among young men looking for the key to becoming what they call a player, I would tell them I witnessed one successful formula firsthand.
 I inform them that I’m as in the dark as they are on the topic, in general, but I’ve witnessed a real-life asterisk in the equation for them to consider.
-I tell them about how a man named Todd would work a room of girls without effort.
+I tell them about how this man named Todd could work a room of girls without effort.
 I inform them that I witnessed Todd move from one girl to another without leaving any of them upset in the aftermath.
-He could have one night stands with a girl that was not his girlfriend, I would tell them, and the two girls involved would begin yelling at one another without even considering the role the Todd –the man that sat between them– may have played in the situation.
+He could have one-night stands with a girl that was not his girlfriend, I would tell them, and the two girls involved would begin yelling at one another at the lunchroom table, without considering the role the Todd –the man that sat between them– may have played in the situation.
 What I did not tell them, because such things are impossible to relay without knowing the man, is that Todd did all this without considering the true import of his actions.

-There was no carefully orchestrated plan for Todd’s success with women, in other words.
-He did not, as far as I know, accentuate certain aspects of his personality to appeal to women, and he didn’t work on his faults.
+There was no carefully orchestrated plan Todd had for success with women, in other words.
+He did not accentuate certain aspects of his personality to appeal to women, and he didn’t work on his faults.
 He did not, as far as I know, sit around and develop schemes that would land him more women.
 He was just Todd.
-When fights would erupt between scorned women, Todd would sit in the middle, hoping it would end, even though he was the one that scorned them.
-He would play peacemaker at times, and he would do everything a man could do to prevent them from harming one another, but when the smoke would clear Todd would sit between them hoping, with sincerity, that they could all be friends.
-I’ve tried to explain this to those that never met him, and they naturally assumed that he was probably much smarter, or craftier than I ever gave him credit, if he had as much success as I purport.
+When fights would erupt between scorned women, he would play peacemaker at times, and he would do everything a man could do to prevent them from harming one another, but when the smoke would clear Todd would sit between them hoping, with sincerity, that they could all be friends.
+I’ve tried to explain this anomaly to those that never met him, and they naturally assumed that he was probably smarter, and craftier than I ever gave him credit, if he had as much success as I purport.
 He did have as much success as I detailed, I say, but he wasn’t craftier or smarter, he was just Todd.

-There’s no form of research that concludes that naming a child Todd, Gil, or Ned, can affect that child’s life in anyway.
-There is no sociological evidence to suggest that the Todds, the Neds, or even the Gusses of the world, live a life any different than anyone else, but if you’ve ever known one of these unfortunate (and I say cursed) individuals you know that there is a fundamental difference about them that they will spend most of their life trying to overcome.
+There’s no research, I know of, that concludes that giving a more culturally acceptable name, like Todd, Gil, or Ned, can affect that child’s life in anyway.
+There is no sociological evidence to suggest that the Todds, the Neds, or even the Gusses of the world, live a life any different from anyone else.
+If you’ve ever known one of these unfortunate (and I say cursed) individuals, however, you know that there is a fundamental difference about them that they will spend most of their life trying to overcome.
 Something about their existential existence has been affected by a life lived with an odd, one syllable sound attached to their identity.
 They don’t all become square pegs in a round hole society composed of more pleasing sounds attached to them, but the preconceived notions those of us have of such sounds grease their slide to the outer layer.